Expensent

 WellyBox

 WellyBox is an AI receipt aggregator that connects to Gmail or Outlook and reviews your inbox for receipts, then syncs them to QuickBooks Online.
-It has a free tier and paid tiers; exact 2026 pricing varies and we recommend checking their site directly.
+Paid tiers only (no ongoing free tier), with the Basic plan starting around $19/month on annual billing for 2 users — check their site directly for current pricing.

 Greenback